2021 and 2022 Parkers Van of the Year: an outstanding all-rounder

 - Snappy performance, improved ease of use

-This new model is part of the expanded Custom Sport range for 2017, which has gone from one variant to six in response to the seemingly ever-increasing demand for sexier-looking medium vans – demand driven both by lifestyle customers and businesses who want a light commercial vehicle (LCV) that helps them stands out.
+This model is part of the expanded Custom Sport range for 2017, which has gone from one variant to six in response to the seemingly ever-increasing demand for sexier-looking medium vans – demand driven both by lifestyle customers and businesses who want a light commercial vehicle (LCV) that helps them stands out.

 The integration of the Euro 6 (or Stage 6, as Ford often has it) 2.0-litre EcoBlue engines, in place of the old 2.2-litre Euro 5 (or Stage 5) units, means that the Transit Custom Sport is now available with the go to match the show.
-Its 170hp makes this the most powerful Sport van Ford has ever offered.

 Tested here in the shorter L1 body length with the standard H1 roof height, it’s almost a match for the performance of VW’s pokiest Transporter Sportline models; the contest between Ford’s in-yer-face stripes and Volkswagen’s extra-aggressive bodykit is probably only won on personal preference.